alexpeattie/letsencrypt-fromscratch/README.md

 }
 ```

 That's theoretically all we need, but we can improve on nginx's defaults for better security and performance.
-We'll use the settings recommended by <https://cipherli.st/> (click "Yes, give me a ciphersuite that works with legacy / old software." if you need to support older browsers) with Google's DNS server (8.8.8.8) as our `resolver` (recommended for [OSCP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) on nginx):
+We'll use the settings recommended by <https://cipherli.st/> (click "Yes, give me a ciphersuite that works with legacy / old software." if you need to support older browsers) and a couple of extra headers recommended by [securityheaders.io](https://securityheaders.io/).
+We'll use Google's DNS server (8.8.8.8) as our `resolver` (recommended for [OSCP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) on nginx):

 ```nginx
 ssl_protocols TLSv1 TLSv1.1 TLSv1.2;